 A whole, roasted turkey looks great on the platter, but it has its drawbacks.
 The breast meat usually gets done before the thighs and legs, so often, the white meat ends up dry.
-But by cutting the turkey into sections, the overall grilling time is shortened, and the individual parts can be removed when they're done to perfection.
+But by cutting it into sections, this grill smoked turkey takes less time, and cooks more evenly since the individual parts can be removed when they're done.

 First, set up the grill for indirect cooking.
 Divide the charcoal briquettes into two piles, one on each side.
 In my 22-1/2 inch Weber kettle, there's just enough room to grill a cut up 20 pound turkey.
 In a smaller grill, you'll need to use just one pile of briquettes, moving the turkey parts around every so often so they cook evenly.
 Position the lid vent opposite the charcoal when using one pile of coals, or to the center, on one end, when using two charcoal piles.

 I use a couple of charcoal baskets to hold the charcoal in place, but I've also used bricks, or sections of angle iron to keep the charcoal in position.
 Put in a drip pan half-filled with water (with or without seasonings mixed in).
 It'll help keep the turkey moist, and catch the dripping juices.